sunsetmountain/gcp-M-Processing/README.md

 If you have individual files, upload them one at a time

+For a summary of the contents of each file, view https://docs.microsoft.com/en-us/movere/about-resource-consumption-data

 Once the files are uploaded, rename them to remove the final underscore and datestamp which comes right before the .csv.
 If you uploaded and extracted a ZIP file, you’ll need to “cd” into the extracted directory first.
 For example, if all the files end with _20210102.csv, then the command would be...

     rename ‘s/_20210102//’ *